hepplerj/Dissertation/ch5.dissertation.Heppler.md

-prior to 1981 that could provide potential data on a link between health effects and contaminated water.^["State Health Department Releases Fairchild Studies," Department of Health Services *News News*, January 16, 1985, 1, Folder 8, Box 12, SVTC records, SJSU.]
+prior to 1981 that could provide potential data on a link between health effects and contaminated water.^["State Health Department Releases Fairchild Studies," Department of Health Services *News News*, January 16, 1985, 1, Folder 8, Box 12, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]

-The study did little to stem public concern and only served to strengthen the resolve of the anti-toxic activists, who used the conclusion to continue to point out the presence of an adverse health cluster in San Jose.^[Lorraine Ross, "State Study Confirms Birth Defect Cluster," *Silicon Valley Toxics News* (April 1985): 3, Folder 3, Box 18, SVTC records, SJSU.]
+The study did little to stem public concern and only served to strengthen the resolve of the anti-toxic activists, who used the conclusion to continue to point out the presence of an adverse health cluster in San Jose.^[Lorraine Ross, "State Study Confirms Birth Defect Cluster," *Silicon Valley Toxics News* (April 1985): 3, Folder 3, Box 18, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]
 But the widespread presence of toxic contamination throughout the Bay Area and other parts of California gave political energy to the state legislature.
 In 1986, the state legislature overwhelmingly supported the passage of Proposition 65, the